Storytelling Isn’t Enough

 PetSmart enjoyed similar success with its Inspiration Wagin’ campaign.
 This summer the pet retailer loaded up a truck full of dogs and cats and toured the country handing out free promotional items and letting people play with the pets.
 The campaign enjoyed significant media coverage and more than 100,000 social media conversations.

 For other examples of masterful storymakers, look to video camera company GoPro, online dating site eHarmony, or even Budweiser.
-Sports teams have been doing this for decades (Take a look at a recent love story made possible thanks to the Indianapolis Colts.)
+Sports teams have been doing this for decades.

 It’s not Enough to Tell Stories